 It’s even more important for women to have enough of this nutrient, as a magnesium deficiency can make your period much more painful.
 Magnesium can also help to reduce headaches, nausea and cramps associated with that time of the month.

 A magnesium deficiency affects your fitness level, too.
-Studies have shown that even a marginal magnesium deficiency impairs athletic performance and amplifies the negative effects of exercise, like soreness, making it harder for you to effectively work out (1).
+Studies have shown that even a marginal magnesium deficiency impairs athletic performance and amplifies the negative effects of exercise, like soreness, making it harder for you to effectively work out (1). [tweet_quote]Not enough energy to work out, and then extra sore the next day?
+You may have a magnesium deficiency. [/tweet_quote]

 Besides impairing performance, acute exercise can cause the body to redistribute magnesium throughout the body and to lose more magnesium, resultant from the exercise (2).
 Magnesium goes into the red blood cells, presumably to deal with the stress of exercise (3).